Nefyer/Simple-Regression/README.md

 # Simple-Regression
 Numerical Methods Project about albedo vs energy regression

-Singkatnya, model regresi ini membantu menganalisis, memodelkan, dan memprediksi dinamika energi planet,
+Singkatnya, regresi ini ngebantu menganalisis dinamika energi planet. that's it. imma just put it here so people can use it perhaps?